ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 * **Community Kubernetes**: [Install the CLI plug-in](/docs/openshift?topic=openshift-openshift-cli#cs_cli_install_steps), which uses the `ibmcloud ks` alias.
 * **OpenShift**: [Install the CLI plug-in](/docs/openshift?topic=openshift-openshift-cli), which uses the `ibmcloud oc` alias.

-In the terminal, you are notified when updates to the `ibmcloud` CLI and plug-ins are available.
+In the command line, you are notified when updates to the `ibmcloud` CLI and plug-ins are available.
 Be sure to keep your CLI up-to-date so that you can use all available commands and flags.

 Looking for `ibmcloud cr` commands?
 See the [{{site.data.keyword.registrylong_notm}} CLI reference](/docs/Registry?topic=container-registry-cli-plugin-containerregcli).
 Looking for `kubectl` commands?
 See the [Kubernetes documentation](https://kubectl.docs.kubernetes.io/){: external}.
 {:tip}